WikiNeo/wikineo.github.io/_posts/2021-05/2021-05-28-dev-directory.md

 ---
-title: '[Filesystem] The /dev directory'
+title: 'The /dev directory'
 published: true
-tags: Filesystem
+tags: FileSystem
 ---

 The /dev directory contains the special device files for all the devices.
 The